 The CBT-trained group also reduced the self-reported ‘unpleasantness’ of the eight pain sessions by 58 per cent, said Dr Salomons.
 This indicated that CBT changed the emotional response to pain as well as the sensitivity of skin around the burn.
 MailOnline

-Another study linked inflammation and pain to anticipation of a positive outcome.’
+Another study linked inflammation and pain to the anticipation of a positive outcome.’

 Dr. Tetsuo Koyama from Wake Forest University reported that expecting a positive outcome could reduce pain perception by 28%.
 His team told test subjects to expect three different levels of pain: mild, moderate, and severe.
 MRI (magnetic resonance imaging) was used to measure what part of the brain was involved.